anet0001/iwynl/README.md

 Minimal Shopify theme development for IWYNL (I Wish You Never Left) – a boutique store.

-Store is hosted at [IWYNL Shopify Store](https://iwynl.myshopify.com) and the password is `ACTTA`.
+The store is hosted at [IWYNL Shopify Store](https://iwynl.myshopify.com) and the password is `ACTTA`.

-First of my Building & Learning in public series.
+This is the first project in my _Building & Learning in Public_ series.

-## Dev Logs
+## Daily Dev Log

 ### Day 1

+#### Design & Structure

-- Designed the homepage layout (Designs and case study will be made available on Behance when the project is done).
+- Designed the homepage layout (designs and case study will be available on Behance once the project is completed).
-- Setup initial project structure on Github.
+- Set up the initial project structure on GitHub.
-- Added placeholders for Home, About, Collection, Gallery and Contact Pages
+- Added placeholders for Home, About, Collection, Gallery, and Contact pages.

+#### Theme Settings & Functionality

-- Setup dynamic fonts through theme settings
+- Set up dynamic fonts through theme settings.
-- Added Sticky Hero Section
+- Added a sticky hero section.
-- Added smooth scroll with lenis
+- Implemented smooth scroll using Lenis.
-- Added Header (Toggle Section)
+- Added a header with a toggle section.

-### Project Checklist
+### Day 2

-This will be updated as the project grows
+#### Section Enhancements

+- Added image-with-text sections.
+- Created layout variants for image-with-text sections.

+#### Responsiveness & Animations

+- Made the sticky hero section responsive.
+- Added image reveal animation on character hover within the sticky hero section.

 ## Contact